British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 A defining feature of NATO's 2026 posture is the simultaneous operation of three open-ended, multi-domain activities — distinct from calendar exercises and running without a stated end date:

-Baltic Sentry (launched 14 January 2025) — Enhancing NATO's maritime presence in the Baltic Sea, prompted by suspected Russian undersea sabotage of energy pipelines and communications cables.
+BALTIC SENTRY (launched 14 January 2025) — Enhancing NATO's maritime presence in the Baltic Sea, prompted by suspected Russian undersea sabotage of energy pipelines and communications cables.
 Incorporates naval surveillance drones, warships, submarines, and aircraft.
+In February 2026, eight Baltic-region allies signed a letter of intent to advance Task Force X-Baltic — NATO's autonomous maritime surveillance initiative — from experimental testing to nationally owned, NATO-taskable capabilities, a direct outgrowth of Baltic Sentry's operational requirements.

-Eastern Sentry (launched 12 September 2025) — Bolstering NATO's air, land, and sea posture along the entire eastern flank, from the High North to the Black Sea.
-Triggered by Russian drone incursions into Polish airspace.
+EASTERN SENTRY (launched 12 September 2025) — Bolstering NATO's air, land, and sea posture along the entire eastern flank, from the High North to the Black Sea.
+Triggered by Russian aircraft and drone incursions into allied airspace.
 Integrates traditional capabilities with counter-drone sensors and novel technologies.
 Contributions from Denmark, France, Germany, the UK, and others.

 Regional & Domain Hot-Spots